amdp/cooperacynuxt/LearningDocs.md

 it will install all the required files.

-Rename the dumbenv file you find in /etc or root folder in a file named ‘.env’ and edit it according to its suggestions.
+Copy the `'dumbenv'` file you find in `'/etc'` folder to the root of the project, rename it to `'.env'` and edit it according to its suggestions.

 Finally, to start the repo, run: ‘npm run dev‘: